 Breads and cereals are often fortified with riboflavin.
 Fortified means the vitamin has been added to the food.

-Because riboflavin is destroyed by exposure to light, foods with riboflavin should not be stored in glass containers that are exposed to light.
+Riboflavin is destroyed by exposure to light.
+Foods with riboflavin should not be stored in clear containers that are exposed to light.

 Deficiency of riboflavin is not common in the United States because this vitamin is plentiful in the food supply.
 Symptoms of a severe deficiency include: